SSL-A-Team/firmware/README.md

 Edit flake.nix and run `nix update`.
 You should commit both flake.nix and flake.lock.

+### Supported Platforms

+We support the following platforms that have a valid Nix install:
+- "aarch64-darwin"
+- "aarch64-linux"
+- "x86\_64-darwin"
+- "x86\_64-linux"

 ## Building Firmware

 Run `make <target>` to build an ELF and flat bin of each target.